-Radical prostatectomy, the surgical removal of the entire prostate gland and surrounding tissue, is the most widely used treatment for prostate cancer in the U.S. At Boulder Community Hospital, our urologists perform both traditional open prostatectomy as well as minimally invasive prostatectomy with the advanced da Vinci robotic surgery system.
+Radical prostatectomy, the surgical removal of the entire prostate gland and surrounding tissue, is the most widely used treatment for prostate cancer in the U.S. At BCH, our urologists perform both traditional open prostatectomy as well as minimally invasive prostatectomy with the advanced da Vinci robotic surgery system.

 In open surgery, the surgeon makes a 6-8” incision to reach the prostate gland.
 Depending on the case, the incision is made either in the lower belly (retropubic approach) or in the groin between the anus and the scrotum (perineal approach.).

 During robotic-assisted surgery, five small 1-2 cm incisions are made in the belly.
 The surgeon then inserts high-tech robotic arms that translate the surgeon's hand motions into precise actions within the body.
 This type of minimally-invasive surgery requires specially trained doctors.
 Click here for more information on robot-assisted prostatectomy.

 Consult your physician to determine which surgical option is right for you.

 You may have the option of using radiation to treat your prostate cancer.
 The two forms of treatment are external beam radiation and internal radiation (also known as brachytherapy).
 When prostate cancer is localized, radiation therapy serves as an alternative to surgery.
 In men with advanced disease, radiation therapy can help to shrink tumors and relieve pain.